 Kiernan changes things up in an interesting way by interspersing whole short stories written by the main character.
 The very first, “The Mermaid of the Concrete Ocean”, is presented as being a fictional truth by the narrator.
 Its “outsideness” is emphasized by it not being labelled as a chapter but as an insert between Chapter Four and Chapter Five.
 Separating it from the rest of the narrative like that gives the impression to the reader that although Imp has just told us the story is true, it’s still just something she made up out of her improperly medicated imagination and we shouldn’t give it too much credence within this constructed reality.
 But “Mermaid” more than anything else foreshadows and illuminates the presented-as-real events at the end of the book.
 It’s a brilliant bit of intentional misdirection.
 You reach the end of the book and realize the truth of it was hiding in plain sight all along.

-In her Author’s Note, Kiernan states that the structure of her narrative was partly based on the Neil Jordan film The Company of Wolves and partly on Henryk Górecki’s Symphony No. 3, Op.
+In their Author’s Note, Kiernan states that the structure of the narrative was partly based on the Neil Jordan film The Company of Wolves and partly on Henryk Górecki’s Symphony No. 3, Op.
 36 (also known as The Symphony of Sorrowful Songs).
-She says that the structural mirroring of The Company of Wolves was unintentional until it was pointed out to her by her beta readers after the novel was complete; with the novel’s dreamlike qualities, fairy tale narrative style and stories-within-stories structure, the resemblance is obvious.
-But I, too, missed it until she mentioned it in her note, even though it was right there in plain sight all along.
+Kiernan says that the structural mirroring of The Company of Wolves was unintentional until it was pointed out to them by their beta readers after the novel was complete; with the novel’s dreamlike qualities, fairy tale narrative style and stories-within-stories structure, the resemblance is obvious.
+But I, too, missed it until they mentioned it in their note, even though it was right there in plain sight all along.